ThomasGysemans/BashInGodot/README.md

 |Home|The symbol `~` is unknown.|
 |Multi-user|Even though you can set the creator's name of a file, there is no way to properly log in.
 Besides, the permissions verifications are only done on the user side, meaning that the permissions granted to the group and to the others actually don't matter and are ignored.|

+And some other things that i didn't quote.

 #### Additional Features